 In Touch with Your Feelings?
-That’s Not Enough
+It Takes More Than That

 Therapy can often be seen as a way of getting in touch with our feelings.
 In fact, when we talk about getting in touch with our feelings, it's often therapy that first comes to mind for people – that going to therapy is all about feelings.
 However, the truth is that even though therapy can be effective for this, for many it's not the main purpose of therapy – it's actually much broader than that.
 Its about feelings, thoughts and actions.

 We all have our strengths and weaknesses.
 For some people, talking about their feelings comes very easy.
 They can be quick to become emotional and can really well understand the ebb and flow of what they are feeling, and they find those feelings easy to put into words.

 Others find it harder to talk about their feelings, and can become confused when asked questions like “what you feel?” or “what's going on inside?”.
 For some people, these questions just don't make a lot of sense and they can go blank when they're asked.

 If we are someone who is comfortable and at ease with talking about feelings, when we encounter someone who isn't, it can be frustrating and confusing for us.
 “Surely they must know what they feel?
 Why aren't they telling me what they feel?
 What are they holding back on?”.